alfa23/portfolio-project-one/README.md

 ### Bug: Header logo breaking apart

 !
 INSERT SCREENSHOT !

-During resizing RJW Illustration logo would split into two lines.
-Googled the issue, found and implemented the following fix:
+Issue: During window resizing RJW Illustration logo would split into two lines.

+Solution: Googled the issue, found and implemented the following fix:

 How to Prevent Word Wrap on a Web Page: HTML Method
 If you only have the one-off instance of two or more words that you want to force the browser to keep on a single line, the easiest way is to use the non-breaking space character, "&nbsp;", to separate those words instead of a normal space.

-For example, if the words in question are "The Site Wizard", write it as follows:

-The&nbsp;Site&nbsp;Wizard
-The browser will then treat that string of characters as though they were part of single word, and by default, not split it up when it crosses the edge of the screen or enclosing block.

 Sourced from: https://www.thesitewizard.com/css/prevent-word-wrapping.shtml September 2021.

+### Bug: Gallery responsiveness for screens 600px and below

+Issue: During responsive testing the columns wouldn't flex from two to one when dropping below 600px.

+Solution: Finally realised the code was good but the CSS styling order wasn't!
+Moving the '@media...max-width: 992px' query from after/below the '@media...max-width: 600px" query to before/above it in the CSS heirarchy fixed the issue.

 ## External resources utilised: